Cray-HPE/docs-csm/operations/configure_cray_cli.md

 ## Troubleshooting

    Each node will have `Success` reported if everything worked and the node was initialized and the `cray` CLI is operational for that node.
-For nodes with problems there will be a brief error message that reports what the problem is on that node.
+For nodes with problems, there will be a brief error message that reports what the problem is on that node.

    ```bash